tymzap/articles.ts/NOTES.md

 - Articles are fetched from API only when not present in app state, or when fetched some time ago (time defined in .env) to save requests

 ## Architecture
-- Redux Toolkit was used to reduce state management boilerplate code and to provide solid ground for future development
+- Redux Toolkit was used to reduce state management boilerplate code and to provide solid ground for future development and testing
 - All language strings stored in JSON file for easy modification and addition of new languages
+- Sorting and filtering: it is easy to add new sorting and filtering types, also logic is written in way to be reusable for new Redux slices

 ## User experience
 - Adobe Spectrum UI kit was used, it provides consistent components design and rich ARIA support